davidmoten/openapi-to-plantuml/README.md

 **Limitations**

-* Only handles internal references ("#/*"), that is the yaml file should be self-contained
+* Only handles internal references ("#/*"), that is the yaml file should be self-contained.
+As of 0.1.9 external refs are displayed but not exploded.

 **TODO**
 * Model *Callbacks*